Moore River: History

 The river is prone to periodic flooding unusually following cyclones and tropical depressions crossing the coast further north.
 In 1907, the railway lines between Watheroo and Moora were closed for some time when parts of the track were washed away.

 More floods occurred in 1917 when 1.7 in of rain fell in three hours at Mogumber with similar falls in surrounding areas.
 Moora was once again left underwater and rail services in surrounding areas were suspended.
-Low-lying areas at other towns such as Arrino, Three Springs and Coorow were also submerged.
+Low-lying areas in other towns such as Arrino, Three Springs, and Coorow were also submerged.

-In 1932 the river flooded once again following heavy rains in the Midland districts.
+In 1932, the river flooded once again following heavy rains in the Midland districts.
 Railway lines were undermined to a depth of 30 ft leaving Moora isolated from Perth by both road and rail.
 The township of Moora was left 3 ft underwater and portions of the town had to be evacuated.
-Crops and some stock were lost as result of the floodwaters.
+Crops and some stock were lost as a result of the floodwaters.

+Opened in 1918, near the head of the river, was the now defunct and discredited government-managed-settlement and internment camp known as the Moore River Native Settlement.